SergioFernandezCordero/rana_bot/README.md

 - FROG_NUMBER: Number of frog images downloaded in each batch.
 Defaults to 5
 - FROG_SCHEDULER_INTERVAL: How frequently the scheduler will poll for pending jobs.
 Defaults to 30 seconds
 - FROG_NAMES_URL: Online source for frog names.
 Should be a URL to a plain text file with names, one per line.
+- FROG_SCHEDULER_RUN_NOW: Run all scheduled jobs at startup without waiting to its schedule.
+Useful for development
 - TW_CONSUMER_KEY: Twitter Consumer Key
 - TW_CONSUMER_SECRET: Twitter Consumer Secret
 - TW_ACCESS_TOKEN: Twitter Access Token